“Art begins in imitation and ends in innovation.”

 Once every year or so I am lucky enough to travel to beautiful Saratoga Springs in upstate New York.
 It’s a charming town which bursts to life in July and August with the horse racing season.
 I’ve posted about it here on Be Still & Eat once or twice in the past and if you’re interested in a brief visual tour you can have a look here.

-During our most recent trip there it was suggested by someone “in the know” that we not miss a particular restaurant and as there are so many options we always take recommendations from locals.
+During our most recent trip there it was suggested by someone “in the know” that we absolutely must not miss a particular restaurant and as there are so many options we always take recommendations from locals.
 Upon arrival at said resto, we were presented with a basket of fresh popovers that were so perfect, crispy and light with only the slightest hint of chewy centre we simply could not resist ordering seconds!
 It was beyond our self-control not to… they were just that perfect.

 Having grown up with the slightly denser version of Yorkshire Pudding I was understandably intent on discovering the recipe for these unbearably delectable doughy treats.
 The obvious first stop was the staff at the restaurant.
 My hopeful query was met with a laugh and a decided NO… so it was up to me to figure it out… and figure it out I would!